 If you’re looking for samples to create your own posters and offering plate cards, you’re in luck.
 Use these samples to get started.

-- Make announcements at the pulpit and during small groups and events.
+- Make church announcements at the pulpit and during small groups and events.

 Asking for donations isn’t easy, but it’s vital for the financial stewardship of your church.
 Members are more likely to participate in a program that enjoys visible, top-down support from the church’s religious and financial leaders.
 That's why your pastor and church leaders need to make direct appeals for giving in church.